kawaiiDango/pano-scrobbler/instructions.md

 ```

 sessionKey can be obtained by logging in to LastFM with a debug build of this app
-and tapping on the "Copy last.fm session key" in the settings.
+and tapping on the "Copy last.fm session key" in the settings screen.